For anyone who knows me, you’ll have heard me making a bit of a racket lately about the environment.

 2. Buy a Keepcup!

 From this day on, I made SURE that wherever I went I took my own keepcup with me.
 For someone who can (ashamedly) drink up to 3 cups a day, I now know that I can save the waste of almost 1000 coffee cups a year!!
-PLUS I’ve also saved money from the savvy cafes and baristas that give me a sweet 50c discount every time I bring in my keepcup.
+PLUS I’ve also saved money from the savvy cafes that give me a sweet 50c discount every time I bring in my keepcup.

 3. Re-use your Water Bottles